k9securityio/cedarpy-example-hello-photos/README.md

 A few common problems emerge from the 'traditional' imperative implementation of access control:

-* hard to scale development as more rules are added
+* Hard to scale development as more rules are added
-* hard to selectively enable or disable rules
+* Hard to manage authz by selectively enabling or disabling rules
-* hard to understand what rules actually exist and how they interact.
-Do you know what your authz rules actually do?
+* Hard to understand what rules actually exist and how they interact

+Which leads to:

+Do you know what your authz rules _actually_ do?
 Can you prove it?

 # Policy-based authorization systems and Cedar Policy
 Smart people have thought about the relationships between principals, actions, and resources and authorization for a long time.